Guitar Re-Stringing.

 Guitars With A Locking Nut.

 A locking nut like the one on the right here, is quite a different proposition.
 Once you release the locking nut to remove the old strings, make sure you put the fine tuners that are part of the tremolo system into the middle of their travel to allow the best possibilities when fine tuning at the end of the process.
 If this is forgotten, you will be more likely to have to unlock the nut again to get the tuning right.
+The same things apply to these guitars when restringing that are mentioned above, cleaning the fingerboard and using the appropriate number of turns on the machine head.

 With floating tremolo systems, it can also prove much easier and quicker to re-tune the guitar if you are removing all the strings to use some folded up card underneath the back of the tremolo block to try and stop the tremolo moving too far back into the body, and increasing the time it takes to bring the strings up to concert pitch again.